wazuh/wazuh-qa/docs/tests/integration/test_logcollector/test_configuration/test_basic_configuration_age.md

 # Test basic configuration - Age
 ## Overview

-Check if `wazuh-logcollector`, or `wazuh-agent` for Windows agent, fails using invalid `age` values and allow valid values.
+Check if `wazuh-logcollector` or `wazuh-agent` for Windows agent, fails using invalid `age` values and, allow valid values.

 ## Objective

 - To confirm `age` option allows valid values.
 - To confirm `wazuh-logcollector` and `wazuh-agent` fails when invalid age values are provided.
-- To confirm API response is equal to set configuration.
+- To confirm the API response is equal to set configuration.

 ## General info